On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 where $\bar{x}=4-x$ and $\tilde{w}=2-x$.
 Up to exchanging $B_{3}$ with $B_{4}$, $B_{5}$ with $B_{6}$ and $B_{7}$ with $B_{8}$, we can suppose $a,b\in\{0,1,2\}$ and $u\in\{0,1\}$.
 The matrix $(B_{i}B_{j})$ has rank $4$ if and only if $(a,b,c,u,v,w)$ is one of the following $6$-tuples

 The first case is the lattice $L(27)$.
-The lattices corresponding to cases $T_{2},\dots,T_{5}$ are isomorphic and lead to a K3 surface with a Néron-Severi group of rank $4$ and intersection matrix $M_{2}$ in some base.
-For that base, the class $D=(-1,1,1,0)$ is ample and satisfies $D^{2}=2$; the classes
+The lattices corresponding to cases $T_{2},\dots,T_{5}$ are isometric and lead to a K3 surface with a Néron-Severi lattice of rank $4$ and intersection matrix $M_{2}$ in some base.
+For that base, the class $D=(-1,1,1,0)$ is ample and satisfies $D^{2}=2$; the classes $(0,0,0,1)$, $(-1,1,1,-1)$ are the classes of irreducible $(-2)$-curves of degree $1$ for $D$.
+The classes